ashishnflx/movie_api/README.md

 4. Start service once step #3 is done.
    Run - `./startserver.sh`
    NOTE - It takes 8 minutes to initialise the data.

+5. Test requests on service once step #4 is done.
+   Run - `. movie-api/src/test/movie_api_requests.sh`
+   NOTE - Integration tests and unit tests are also included in the project.
+          You can run it seperately, I have disabled it on build currently.
+          If you would like to enable it during build, please enable this
+          <maven.test.skip>true</maven.test.skip>

    STEP FOR PRODUCTION MIGRATION:
-5. Initialise data by running sql script.
+6. Initialise data by running sql script.
 (NOT NEEDED)

    THIS STEP IS NOT NEEDED NOW.
 ITS ONLY USED DURING PRODUCTION MIGRATION.
    Run - `. data/initdata.sh`